 - Two to three grams of loose black tea

 - Honey – as per your taste.
-Reference (How To Brew Black Tea, Kitchn, retrieved on 1 Aug 2020)
+(Reference How To Brew Black Tea, Kitchn, retrieved on 1 January 2023)

 - Heat the water and bring it to a boil.